What does the Law Centre do?

 How does the Law Centre work?

 Almost all the advice we provide is given face-to-face at our office in central Bristol.
 If you are unable to travel to office, it maybe possible to visit you at home.
+The process is usually:

 Avon & Bristol Law Centre currently holds the Lexcel Practice Management quality mark - the industry standard accreditation for both commercial law firms and law centres.
 It means the service you receive will be professional and confidential.
 It means you will always be in control of your case, and you will be able to complain in a simple, clear way if you feel the service was inappropriate in some way.

 Avon & Bristol Law Centre works closely with a variety of partners to help ensure that local residents can get free and effective legal advice, and that public bodies commission services that meet the needs of the city and wider region.
-Our partners include local Advice Centres, Bristol City Council, the Law Centres Network, local voluntary sector networks and other agencies.

-The Law Centre's work is currently funded by the organisations listed at the bottom of the page.
+The Law Centre's work is currently funded by the organisations listed at the bottom of the page

 About Law Centres in the UK